-- 7. The Technical Working Group shall continue its work and inform the developing consortium of the specifications on required system developments and adjustments and steer their implementation. - 8.
-This recommendation clarifies Recommendation 14-04, repeals and replaces Recommendation 13-17, and clarifies and amends Recommendation 11-20.
+- 7. The Technical Working Group shall continue its work and, through the ICCAT Secretariat, inform the developing consortium of the specifications on required system developments and adjustments and steer their implementation. - 8.
+This recommendation clarifies Recommendation 17-07 and clarifies and amends Recommendation 11-20 - 9.
+This Recommendation repeals and replaces the Recommendation by ICCAT to clarify and amend aspects of ICCAT's Bluefin tuna Catch Documentation program to facilitate the application of the eBCD system [Rec.
+15-10].